 Cornershop Creative undertook with enthusiasm what we knew would be a challenging data sync project and far exceeded expectations.
 Whether your project is a small design refresh or a major technical undertaking, I can’t recommend Cornershop Creative enough. – Alison Hinchman, National Trust for Historic Places

+Data integrations for nonprofits are often technically possible, but frequently involve a lot of customized attention.
 The Trust contracted with Cornershop to build a data sync between Luminate and netFORUM.
 This was a very long process, but here’s a summary of our approach: